-Although CCCM microcode and operational software MAY be downloaded from the CMTS per [DOCSIS8] section 10.1, depending on modem implementation, microcode MAY be soft loaded from the CPE to the CCCM.
+Although CCCM microcode and operational software MAY be downloaded from the CMTS per [DOCSIS7] or [DOCSIS8], depending on modem implementation, microcode MAY be soft loaded from the CPE to the CCCM.
 If such a microcode soft load mechanism is provided for a CCCM implementation, the following requirements MUST be met to ensure integrity of the modem and network.

-- Any microcode update delivered to the CCCM from the CMTS MUST utilize TFTP and be secured as defined in [DOCSIS8] section 10.1.
+- Any microcode update delivered to the CCCM from the CMTS MUST utilize TFTP and be secured as defined in [DOCSIS7] or [DOCSIS8].
 Such a software download from the CMTS MAY contain one or more Microcode Download Segments (MDS) destined for the CCCM. - 2.
-Any CCCM MDS stored in CPE RAM or hard disk space MUST be uniquely encrypted using CBC-DES as defined in [DOCSIS5] section 7.1.
-If necessary, the MDS MAY be padded with zeroes up to an integral number of DES blocks to eliminate the need for residual block termination as defined in [DOCSIS5] section 7.1 The CCCM MUST contain a key to be used for decryption which is not visible to the CPE.
+Any CCCM MDS stored in CPE RAM or hard disk space MUST be uniquely encrypted using CBC-DES as defined in [DOCSIS5].
+If necessary, the MDS MAY be padded with zeroes up to an integral number of DES blocks to eliminate the need for residual block termination as defined in [DOCSIS5].
+The CCCM MUST contain a key to be used for decryption which is not visible to the CPE.
 To eliminate the need for a separately maintained Initialization Vector (IV), a unique, random IV MUST be prepended to each MDS prior to encryption. - 3.
-During an MDS download from the CPE, the CCCM MUST authenticate the MDS prior to its use via the HMAC digest algorithm as defined in [DOCSIS5] section 7.3.
+During an MDS download from the CPE, the CCCM MUST authenticate the MDS prior to its use via the HMAC digest algorithm as defined in [DOCSIS5].
 The HMAC authentication MUST be performed using a different key than that used for decryption.
 This authentication key MUST also be contained within the CCCM and not be visible to the CPE. - 4.
 After authentication and decryption of an MDS, the CCCM MUST validate the MDS integrity through the use of a CRC-CCITT checksum. - 5.
-Per [DOCSIS8] section 10.1, once a CCCM has authenticated, decrypted, and validated a new MDS, the modem MUST reinitialize for the new microcode to take effect.
+Per [DOCSIS7] or [DOCSIS8], once a CCCM has authenticated, decrypted, and validated a new MDS, the modem MUST reinitialize for the new microcode to take effect.
 A microcode update MAY consist of more than one MDS.
 If an update does consist of a multiple MDS set, all segments of the set MUST be downloaded, authenticated, decrypted, and validated prior to reinitializing the modem and passing control to the new microcode. - 6.
 A CCCM MUST discard any downloaded MDS which has failed authentication or validation and continue to use the currently operational microcode set.
-If a microcode udpate consists of a multiple MDS set, and one or more of the segments fails to pass authentication or validity check, all segments of the new set MUST be discarded.
-Per [DOCSIS8] section 10.1, the CCCM MUST log the failure and MAY report it asynchronously to the network manager. - 7.
-CCCM microcode downloads MUST adhere to the interoperability restrictions set forth in [DOCSIS8] section 10.1. - 8.
-The CCCM MAY support the periodic updating or replacement of the MDS decryption and authentication keys maintained by the C3M.
-The delivery of new keys MAY be accomplished via an MDS which is protected using the preceeding methods and authenticated and decrypted using the current key set; such an MDS MAY contain only the data related to the new decryption and authentication keys.
-The actual assignment, distribution, and update periodicity of the MDS decryption and authentication keys is considered implementation specific, and is therefore beyond the scope of this document.
+If a microcode update consists of a multiple MDS set, and one or more of the segments fails to pass authentication or validity check, all segments of the new set MUST be discarded.
+Per [DOCSIS7] or [DOCSIS8], the CCCM MUST log the failure and MAY report it asynchronously to the network manager.